scelis/twine/README.md

 #### `generate-all-string-files`

 This command is a convenient way to call `generate-string-file` multiple times.
 It uses standard Mac OS X, iOS, and Android conventions to figure out exactly which files to create given a parent directory.
 For example, if you point it to a parent directory containing `en.lproj`, `fr.lproj`, and `ja.lproj` subdirectories, Twine will create a `Localizable.strings` file of the appropriate language in each of them.
+However, files that would not contain any translations will not be created; instead warnings will be logged to `stderr`.
 This is often the command you will want to execute during the build phase of your project.

 	$ twine generate-all-string-files /path/to/strings.txt /path/to/project/locales/directory --tags common,app1